Roommate Scam: How It Works

-Watch the video below to see in action the Cheque For Shipping Renter's Possesions variation scam exposed:
+Watch the video below to see in action the Cheque For Shipping Renter’s Possessions variation scam exposed:

 Scenario 2: Extra Money for A Few Days

-She says she's arriving on the 9th next month but has no problem paying the full month's rent.
+The second variation of the Roommate scam works like this.
+The sender of the message says she’s arriving on the 9th of next month but has no problem paying the full month’s rent.
 She mails you the cheque–but whoops!
 She wrote down the wrong amount.
-Instead of the $450 you asked for, there's an extra zero in there: $4,500!
+Instead of the $450 you asked for, there’s an extra zero in there: $4,500!

 You let her know about the mistake.
 She tells you to cash it so you can pay the rent, but she asks you to wire her back the extra money, so she isn’t completely broke.
 You do as she asks, only to find that just a few days later that the cheque bounced, and you’re out thousands of dollars.

-Warn your family and friends about the New Renter Scam by sharing it on social media using the buttons provided.
-You can also officially report the scammers to the Federal Trade Commission using the link below:
+Warn your friends and family about the Roommate Scam by sharing it on social media here, using the buttons provided.
+You can officially report crooks to the Federal Trade Commission (FTC) using the link below:

 How to protect yourself more: